KSKBpage/dn42page/README.md

 If you’d like to peer with me, you can...
 1. Contact me on telegram https://t.me/KusakabeSi
+2. Contact me on irc nickname `kskb`
+3. Contact me via email `dn42@kskb.eu.org`
-2. Use AutoPeer service listed below
+4. Use AutoPeer service listed below

 ### Peering Requirements
 To peer with me, you must meet the following requirements: